NWS Summer Concerts

 NWS Live – Outdoor Concert, April 25 – 4PM – St Robert’s

 The Nebraska Wind Symphony presents an outdoor concert featuring our wind and percussionists in 4 chamber ensembles plus the combined group plaing two selections to close the concert.
-We’ll be performing a variety of music composed or arranged for “flex” instrumentation.
-That means that these selections can be played by any number and combination of instruments.
+We’ll be performing a variety of music composed or arranged for “flex” instrumentation; that is, selections that can be played by any number and combination of instruments.
 This is one way that instrumental music has been adapted to work within the constraints of the pandemic.
 The concert also features guest trumpet soloist, Jason Johnson.

 The concert will be in the back parking area of St. Robert’s at 118th and Pacific.
 Bring a lawn chair and enjoy the music!

 NWS returned to in-person rehearsals on March 22 at OCM to prepare for the concert.
 We continue to follow the guidelines for performance including physical distancing, wearing masks while we play, masking our instruments, limited time within the enclosed space, and extra sanitation.